Built with ❤️ in NYC & TLV

 Stacks can be nested within other Stacks.

-If you have a single Stack in a Symbol, it will resize the Symbol instance for Overrides.
+If you have a single Stack Group as a Symbol, it will resize the Symbol instance for Overrides.
 This is optional, but default for new Stacks is On.

 You can use negative values.
 Main use-case here is overlapping border.